vineethtm/Neighbourhood-finder.ca/README.md

 ### Aims of the project

-Find the customer segments and locations of a compnay in the toronto neighbourhoods
+Find the customer segments and locations of a company in the toronto neighbourhoods

 ### Data
 * Toronto census data for 140 neighbourhoods